-7.1 ACCESS CONTROL LISTS
+7.1 Access Control Lists

-Access Control Lists (ACLs) are address match lists that you can set up and nickname for future use in allow-notify, allow-query, allow-query-on, allow-recursion, blackhole, allow-transfer, match-clients, etc.
+Access Control Lists (ACLs) are address match lists that can be set up and nicknamed for future use in allow-notify, allow-query, allow-query-on, allow-recursion, blackhole, allow-transfer, match-clients, etc.

-Using ACLs allows you to have finer control over who can access your name server, without cluttering up your config files with huge lists of IP addresses.
+ACLs give users finer control over who can access the name server, without cluttering up configuration files with huge lists of IP addresses.

-It is a good idea to use ACLs, and to control access to your server.
-Limiting access to your server by outside parties can help prevent spoofing and denial of service (DoS) attacks against your server.
+It is a good idea to use ACLs, and to control access.
+Limiting access to the server by outside parties can help prevent spoofing and denial of service (DoS) attacks against the server.

-ACLs match clients on the basis of up to three characteristics: 1) The client's IP address; 2) the TSIG or SIG(0) key that was used to sign the request, if any; and 3) an address prefix encoded in an EDNS Client Subnet option, if any.
+ACLs match clients on the basis of up to three characteristics: 1) The client's IP address; 2) the TSIG or SIG(0) key that was used to sign the request, if any; and 3) an address prefix encoded in an EDNS Client-Subnet option, if any.